NEDERLANDS // ENGLISH

 Iceland is home to a stunningly beautiful splash battle and an elaborately themed wooden coaster called Wodan Timbur Coaster.

-Iceland isn’t home to one, but two world-class rollercoasters.
+Iceland isn’t home to one, but two world-class roller coasters.
 In 2009, Europa-Park opened Blue Fire, Mack Rides’ first installment of the so called Megacoaster.
 This new coaster type was the manufacturer’s first attempt to design thrilling inversion coasters and it was a great success.
 And although bigger – and better – Megacoasters have been built since then, Blue Fire remains an outstanding ride.

 Blue Fire may not have the most intense launch mechanism in the world, but this coaster creates pure joy.
-Thanks to its top speed of approximately 100 km/h, four inversions and the incredibly comfortable seating, it’s my favourite ride in the park.
+Thanks to its top speed of approximately 100 km/h, four inversions and the incredibly comfortable seating, it’s my favourite ride at the park.
 And just like most other rides at Europa-Park, the capacity is so enormous that the line hardly ever stops moving.

 Sure… I know Liseberg’s Helix is better and Blue Fire isn’t as powerful as Taron.
 But to me, this coaster is nothing less than perfect.

 I admit… I didn’t show much of the actual place called Rust, but I did show you all of my most beloved places within this German village.
-Europa-Park has been my favourite European theme park for the past twenty years and I’m quite sure that this won’t change any time soon.
+Europa-Park has been my favourite European theme park for the past 20 years and I’m quite sure that this won’t change any time soon.
 The park isn’t perfect; there are weaknesses.
 Dark rides are so-so, some staff members may seem a bit rude and copying Disney isn’t the thing you’d expect from a park with 5 million visitors annually.
 But the strong points make up for them by a big margin.
 There’s a large number of great attractions, ride capacity is at its maximum, the overall level of theming is good and most food offerings are delicious.

 Europa-Park, it was a pleasure to be back.
 Thanks for another great weekend and see you soon!